CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 <!--- @@author A0148044J-->

 #### <a id="preferences"></a>19.
 Preference setting
-1)	Changing theme of your Inbx_0

-	Feel tedious and bored because of the single theme you keep looking at when you using Inbx_0?
+Feel bored of the single theme you keep looking at when you using Inbx_0?
 Now is time for your to beautify your Inbx_0.
-Try change your theme and the size of your Inbx_0
+You can change your theme and the size of your Inbx_0

 1) Theme setting

-There are 8 themes available in Inbx_0.
+There are eight themes available in Inbx_0.
 The default setting for the Inbx_0 is the light grey theme.

-To implement other theme, you can using the menu on the top of the display window.
-Click preferences and then click on the theme you like to get the theme.
+To implement another theme, you can use the menu at the top of the display window.
+Click **Preferences** and then select the theme that you want.
-Alternatively, you can key in combination of <kbd>Ctrl</kbd> and a number from <kbd>1</kbd>  to <kbd>8</kbd>  on your keyboards to change your theme
+Alternatively, you can key in combination of <kbd>Ctrl</kbd> and a number from <kbd>1</kbd>  to <kbd>8</kbd>  on your keyboard to change the theme

 2) Memorize setting

 When you close Inbx_0, Inbx_0 will remember your current setting including the size and theme of your display window.
-Next time when your open the app, it will give you your "preferred" setting you used last time.
+When you open the app the next time, it will set the settings which you had used the last time.

 #### Saving the data
 Task Manager data are saved in the hard disk automatically after any command that changes the data.<br>